 Outlaw Arts functions as a community of artists.
+We thoughtfully share studio space, ideas, and inspiration.
 Revenue is raised from students and artists who pay fees to use the studio (and to a lesser degree fundraisers and sales of collaborative or donated works of art).
-We have no employees, and all our revenue is invested back into the studio to pay for rent, utilities, tools, clay, glazes, as well as kiln and other maintenance.
-Artists interested in working with us should know that our studio is not equipped to support production potters starting their own businesses.
-We are a wonderful place for beginners who want to learn a new skill, serious hobbyists without their own studio, and those who want to collaborate with and learn from fellow clay artists.
+All our revenue is invested back into the studio to pay for rent, utilities, tools, clay, glazes, part-time employees, and kiln and other maintenance.
+Artists interested in working with us should know that our studio is NOT equipped to support clay artists starting their own businesses or producing large quantities of work.
+We are a wonderful place for serious hobbyists without their own studio, and those who want to collaborate with and learn from fellow clay artists.

 What we Offer

-3 children’s classes, set up in 4-week sessions, (1.5hrs long, no more than 5 students) are taught by Martha Knox and Lisa Irgang.
-More classes may be offered during the summer months.
+3 children’s classes, set up in 4 or 6 week sessions, (1.5hrs long, no more than 6 students) are taught by Martha Knox and Lisa Irgang.
+Text Martha at 330-242-4741 for more information.